-Existing and proposed laws and regulations regarding cybersecurity and monitoring of online behavioral data such as the proposed "Do Not Track" regulations could potentially apply to some of our current or planned products and services.
+Existing and proposed laws and regulations regarding cybersecurity and monitoring of online behavioral data such as the proposed "Do Not Track" regulations and plans by the Obama administration to offer a sweeping online privacy bill to Congress in the first quarter of 2015 could potentially apply to some of our current or planned products and services.
 The FTC has also ratcheted up its enforcement actions against companies that fail to live up to their privacy or data security commitments to consumers.
-Currently there are many proposals by lawmakers and industry in this area that address the collection, maintenance and use of personal information, Web browsing and geolocation data, and establish data security and breach notification procedures.
+Currently there are many proposals by lawmakers and industry in this area, both in the United States and overseas, which address the collection, maintenance and use of personal information, web browsing and geolocation data, and establish data security and breach notification requirements.
 Given that this is an evolving and unsettled area of regulation, the imposition of any new significant restrictions or technological requirements could have a negative impact on our business.

 The Digital Millennium Copyright Act, or DMCA, has provisions that limit, but do not necessarily eliminate, our liability for third-party content delivered through our website and products.
-In the U.S., laws relating to the liability of providers of online services for activities of their users and other third parties are currently being tested and could change.
+In the United States, laws relating to the liability of providers of online services for activities of their users and other third parties are currently being tested and could change.
 Certain foreign jurisdictions are also testing the liability of providers of online services for activities of their users and other third parties.
-While providers of online services currently are generally not held liable for activities of their third party users, changes in applicable laws imposing liability on providers of online services for activities of their users and other third parties could harm our business.
+While providers of online services currently are generally not held liable for activities of their third party users, changes in applicable laws or new judicial interpretations imposing liability on providers of online services for activities of their users and other third parties could harm our business.